github/docs/content/get-started/quickstart/hello-world.md

 This tutorial teaches you {% data variables.product.product_name %} essentials like repositories, branches, commits, and pull requests.
 You'll create your own Hello World repository and learn {% data variables.product.product_name %}'s pull request workflow, a popular way to create and review code.

-In this quickstart guide, you will:
+In this quickstart guide, you will :-

 * Create and use a repository
 * Start and manage a new branch